-New test better detects elephantiasis worm infectionMay 20th, 2013 in Diseases, Conditions, Syndromes /
+New test better detects elephantiasis worm infectionMay 20, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new diagnostic test for a worm infection that can lead to severe enlargement and deformities of the legs and genitals is far more sensitive than the currently used test, according to results of a field study in Liberia, in West Africa, where the infection is endemic.